All Episodes

 You ever tried to make it make ends meet in New York?

-And here are these lowly transit workers and they're union people and they elect Democrats and they campaign for Democrats, and they have their wages and their can't they're whatever the union uh the does uh go to Democrats and liberal leadership of New York just says.
+And here are these lowly transit workers, and they're union people, and they elect Democrats and they campaign for Democrats and they have their wages and whatever the union dues go to Democrats.

-And so they threaten a big strike, and everybody's worried it's gonna be a big strike, and it wouldn't a big strike.
+And the liberal leadership of New York just said, and so they threatened a big strike, and everybody's worried it's going to be a big strike.

 Nancy Pelosi, Miss America, House Minority Leader, said yesterday Democrats should not seek a unified position on an exit strategy in Iraq, calling the war a matter of individual conscience and saying that differing positions within her caucus are a source of strength for the party.